-With the summer winding down (we return to school this coming Monday), we’re trying to get ready to go back.
-Four kids with busy scheduling with marching band, speech and debate, dance, and more has yielded a full, color-coded calendar.
+With the summer winding down as we return to school this coming Monday, we’re trying to get ready to go back.
+Four kids with busy schedules with marching band, speech and debate, dance, and more has yielded a full, color-coded calendar.
 So these last few, precious, lazy days of summer are time for family fun.
-Yesterday morning was dedicated to breakfast at one of the many great cafes in our area and going on a hike in the Angeles National Forest.
+Yesterday morning was dedicated to a last summer breakfast at one of the many great cafes in our area and going on a hike in the Angeles National Forest.

 Southern California offers up plenty of opportunities for some great hiking.
 Big Santa Anita Canyon alone has several trails that are fun day hikes, and there are areas for camping should you want to extend your adventure.
 A few of our favorite trails are:

 Sturtevant Falls, Big Santa Anita Canyon- 1.8 miles from the Chantry Flat parking lot to the falls.
 This one is the more popular trail and so gets the most traffic.
 The kids love the rock hopping and water crossings, and at the end, you’re rewarded with a beautiful 60-foot waterfall.
 Dogs are ok as long as they’re leashed, but I would not recommend bringing them on really hot days.
 The half-mile from the parking lot to the first stream crossing is paved, mostly in the sun and gets really hot.
 There are is a recent warning to pet-lovers because of a dog’s death that occurred as a result of heat exhaustion and his paws were severely damaged. 😦